BrianSiao1530/BrianSiao1530/README.md

 These projects are the practice from college CS class

-I'm using intelliJ writing my code

-If you want to see my project code , you need to open 「src」 then you will see my code

 Hope you can learn litte bit more about my coding ability